 The welcome home party kicked off immediately, so I raced back to the b&b to pick up a few beers and the bottle of rum we had bought in Flensburg.
 As it turned out there wasn’t a big need to bring beers, because they had a few kegs there and were selling pints for 10 kr.
 This had the making of an epic party… It delivered in full 🙂 … Everyone was plastered well before sunset, Kjersti and I included.
 We met a ton of very friendly people.
 My KTM 990 Adventure attracted a few motorcycle enthusiasts and before soon I was discussing long distance riding with Jonas, a guy who recently did a long motorcycle trip around South America with his girlfriend.
 This was definitely fuel for the round the World motorcycle trip fire.
 I sent an SMS to Christer, who is going mad in Stavanger, already making plans for the big trip and he’s now more motivated than ever.

 The party went as expected and can by anyone’s measure be called a big success.
-Details are a bit hazy due to a large consumption of beer and healthy rum’s and Coke.
+Details are a bit hazy due to a large consumption of beer and a few healthy helpings of rum’s and Coke.
 The BBQ was superb, as were some late night pizzas.
 The music and dancing picked up when the sun set.
 In general the kegs ensured a happy and drunk bunch 🙂

 Kjersti and I tried to get a cab at 3 am, but when no one answered the call, we grabbed a few blankets and crashed on the floor inside the wharf lunch room.
 Sleep came fast.